zaaack/foy/README.md

 ## Write a Foyfile

-You need to add a Foyfile.js(or Foyfile.ts with [ts-node](https://github.com/TypeStrong/ts-node) installed) in your project root.
+You need to add a Foyfile.js(or Foyfile.ts with [ts-node](https://github.com/TypeStrong/ts-node) installed) to your project root.

 Also, you can simply generate a Foyfile.js via: